Combining multiple Datasets

 after loading.

-In previous tutorials we’ve loaded single lat-lon-cap NetCDF tile files for ECCO state estimate variables and model grid parameters.
-Here we will demonstrate merging the resulting Datasets
+In previous tutorials we’ve loaded single lat-lon-cap NetCDF tile files (granules) for ECCO state estimate variables and model grid parameters.
+Here we will demonstrate merging Datasets

 together.
 Some benefits of merging Datasets

-include having a tidier workspace and simplying subsetting operations, the subject of a future tutorial.
+include having a tidier workspace and simplifying subsetting operations (e.g., using xarray.isel

 [1]: